realfinder/UniversalPluginsFolders/README.md

-plugins folders that work with avs 2.5 and up
+plugins folders that work with avs 2.5 and up and winxp and up

 7z Compressed archive http://www.solidfiles.com/v/gNvKQRWjXamDy (as for 2020.10.27) about 90 MB